 Kurt Fredrickson is associate dean for Fuller’s Doctor of Ministry and Continuing Education programs and assistant professor of pastoral ministry.
 Prior to joining Fuller in 2003, he was on the pastoral staff at Simi Covenant Church in Simi Valley, California (40 miles north of Los Angeles) for 24 years, serving as senior pastor for 18 of those years.

 As director of Fuller’s Doctor of Ministry program—designed for leaders who are already serving in ministry, many in the church—Dr. Fredrickson utilizes his own MDiv, DMin, and PhD degrees from Fuller, along with his extensive church ministry experience, to prepare students for effective leadership in the twenty-first century.
 With an eye on trends in the church, Fredrickson helps church leaders understand and harness today’s cultural and global changes as they seek growth and revitalization for their congregations.
-Fredrickson has written with Fuller’s Cameron Lee, That Their Work Will Be a Joy: Understanding and Coping with the Challenges of Pastoral Ministry (Cascade, 2012).
+With Fuller’s Cameron Lee he has cowritten the book That Their Work Will Be a Joy: Understanding and Coping with the Challenges of Pastoral Ministry (Cascade, 2012).

 He is widely involved in his community.
 He has organized pastoral groups and ecumenical gatherings in Simi Valley.
 He continues to serve as supervising chaplain with the Simi Valley Police Department, as a member of the city’s Homelessness Task Force, on the board of the Free Clinic of Simi Valley, and as a member of the Rotary Club of Simi Sunrise.
 Fredrickson was honored as one of the “Top 25 People of 2011” by the Simi Valley Acorn, and as the 2012 City Volunteer of the Year by the Simi Valley City Council.